What to watch as regulators decide if customers should pay for failed SC nuclear project

 All of the parties are anxiously awaiting a decision by a South Carolina judge that is expected to overturn the 2007 law that jump-started the V.C.
 Summer expansion project.

-Judge John Hayes asked attorneys last week to draft an order that rules the Base Load Review Act unconstitutional.
-That pending court decision threatens to upend the entire hearing by the utility commission, which is relying on the Base Load Review Act to determine who should pay for the scuttled project.
+Circuit Judge John Hayes asked attorneys last week to draft an order that rules the Base Load Review Act unconstitutional.
+That pending court decision threatens to upend the entire hearing by the utility commission, which is relying on the act to determine who should pay for the scuttled project.

 If the law is ruled unconstitutional, SCANA and its shareholders may have to eat every penny it spent at V.C.
 Summer and could be forced to pay back the $2 billion it collected from ratepayers for financing costs.